This lovely public park has an intriguing past and unique wooden bridges made of concrete.

-Somerset Center in southern Michigan is home to an estate once called “Aidan Lair.”
-The house is now gone, but the grounds have become a public park filled with whimsical “wooden” bridges made from concrete, an old rathskeller that hosted parties during the Jazz Age, and maybe a ghost from the Underground Railroad.
+Somerset Center in southern Michigan is home to an estate that was once called “Aidan Lair.”
+The house is now gone, but the grounds have become a public park filled with whimsical “wooden” bridges made from concrete, an old rathskeller that hosted parties during the Jazz Age, and perhaps even the ghost of a runaway slave.

-Only some of the cement bridges are immediately apparent and situated on maintained land, if you continue to wander the faint narrow footpaths up the edge of the stream, through the dense woodland of Black Willow and Carolina Buckthorn trees, you will find several forgotten bridges hidden in the thick growth waiting to be found.
+Only some of the cement bridges are immediately apparent and situated on maintained land.
+If you continue to wander the faint narrow footpaths up the edge of the stream, through the dense woodland of Black Willow and Carolina Buckthorn trees, you will find several semi-hidden bridges in the thick growth.

 Know Before You Go